 - 1. Verify HSM hardware integrity by checking the serial number of the tamper-evident bag and the serial number against the log records from the acceptance test. - 2.
-Import the Adapter Authorization Key (AAK) to authorize CO credentials and perform basic HSM configuration. - 3.
-Import the SMK and Application Key backup. - 4.
+For Keyper HSMs, import the Adapter Authorization Key (AAK) to authorize CO credentials and perform basic HSM configuration.
+For Thales Luna HSMs, reuse the existing credential sets during initial configuration to ensure interoperability with other Thales Luna production hardware. - 3.
+For Keyper HSMs, import the SMK and Application Key backup.
+For Thales Luna HSMs, import the key backup from a Thales Luna Backup HSM configured with the same Domain and CO Keys. - 4.
 Sign a duplicate copy of the ceremony's Key Signing Request (KSR) to ensure HSM functionality and CO credential operation.